 the kind of woman I thought she was.
 God, I hated being

 The Grudge told me

 to knock all this Fairy Tale crap off.
-The Grudge wanted to know
+This meeting was no

 me a sucker and said it

 was absurd to think that the mother of the girl who received the